Visual Processing and Learning

 • recognising and remembering shapes and letters

-• coordinating both eyes together
+• coordinating both eyes to move together

 • focusing on near and far objects